simontaen/Passions/Notes.md

 	* send over the parseAlbum objectId
 * Silent push after fav'ing an Artist (Status Processing) to update UI automatically

-* segmented control on Timeline to filter results based on release date, in NavBar, hide on swipe

 * segmented control to change ordering on adding artists & fav artists

-* search for not in library artists to add (but consider all resources!)

 * Album Info screen
 * Artist Info screen (this could be reused on adding artists, but the cell needs to be a bit different then)